2017 saw a record passenger load factor of 81.4%.

 - SpiceJet (India) 92.8%

-The 6 airlines mentioned above all performed well above the global average PLF of 81.4%.
+The 6 airlines mentioned above all performed well above the global average load factor of 81.4%.
 We're watching closely to see how they'll do this year.
 Will they maintain their positions, or will other airlines make it to the top 3?

 Check out our related infographic How Full Were Flights Across the Globe in 2017? where we cover the average passenger load factors of airlines in different regions.